BGasperov/FERLUDE/README.md

 ## Publications

-Publication 1 - full paper sent to a conference (anonymized at the moment) Publication 2 - work in progress
+Publication 1 - full paper sent to a conference - accepted Publication 2 - full paper sent to a conference Publication 3 - drafted
+Publication 4 - work in progress